New Research Shows Most Americans Are Unaware Of Their Daily Water Consumption

 - It takes 713 gallons of water to make a new cotton t-shirt to pair with those jeans.
 Americans believe it takes just 136.

-- Americans believe it takes 158 gallons of water to produce a smartphone, whereas it is more than 3,400.
+- Americans believe it takes 158 gallons of water to produce a smartphone, but the actual amount is more than 3,400.

 With fall right around the corner, Americans are looking forward to enjoying the season's special events - like gathering around the table for holiday dinners.
 However, most people aren't aware of just how much water goes into producing these fall-favorites.
 Americans drastically underestimated the water needed to make: